guettli/why-i-like-django-and-sap/README.md

 Both Django/Python and SAP are open source.
 That was a joke.
 SAP is not open source, but it has "accesible code".
 You can view and debug ABAP inside SAP.
 That's different if you compare this to other ERP vendors.
 I like this feature.
 Of course I like open source software with an active community more than commercial software which allows me to look at the code.

+In SAP all tables are accesible via se16n.
+In Django only the tables which were explicitly made accessible can be seen.

 I like Django because it is easy to use ForeignKeys which helps you to avoid redundancy.
 I was surprised that this is different in SAP.
 See related question: https://stackoverflow.com/questions/53708115/sap-introspection-resolve-foreignkey

 I like Django because they do not support [Compound Keys](https://en.wikipedia.org/wiki/Compound_key).
 Compound keys make thinks much more complicated.
 In SAP most primary keys are compound keys.
 I guess this is a reason why foreign keys get used less often in SAP.